RiYuuKaSyow/Tetris-Web/ReadMe.md

 ----------------
 Start( mode )

+mode -
-mode -  'basic'     :   the basic tetris
+'basic'     -   the basic tetris <br>
-        'clean40'   :   challenge to quickly eliminate 40 lines
+'clean40'   -   challenge to quickly eliminate 40 lines<br>
-        'cleanTrash':   this will create line with one space
+'cleanTrash'-   this will create line with one space<br>

 # set end view use #
 ---------------------------------------------------------------